krother/python_testing_tutorial/README.md

 ### Learning Objective
 During the tutorial participants will implement automatic test functions that pass for the Moby Dick example. using the unittest module within 20'.

-### Duration
-one hour for a group of experienced developers.
-For beginners, you may double or triple that time.

 ### Material
 * Handout “Introduction to the unittest Framework in Python”